 San Pedro Fish Market is right on the water and it’s pretty happening on the weekends.
 It’s as fresh as it gets.
-You choose the fish you want, tell them how to cook it then enjoy.
+You choose the fish you want, tell them how to cook it then enjoy it.
 Also, they have plenty of ready to order seafood dishes.
 It’s a fun place to grab lunch on the weekend.

 Events for the Family